Harshitaaery/tic-tac-toe-oops/README.md

-# Tic-Tac-Toe (JavaFX)
+# Tic-Tac-Toe

 A simple Tic-Tac-Toe game made with **Java + JavaFX**.
-Play against a computer that blocks some moves but otherwise plays randomly — making it fun and beatable.
+Play against a computer that blocks some moves but otherwise plays randomly, making it fun and beatable.
+And it's PINK

 ## Features
 - Player vs Computer